 Always check the weather forecast before flying and avoid flying in adverse conditions such as strong winds, rain, or poor visibility.
 Be mindful of temperature changes that could affect your drone’s battery life and performance.
 Here are some tips on how to fly in the winter: https://oscarliang.com/fly-fpv-winter/

-Flying in headwind requires a lot of power.
+Flying in headwind requires a lot more power.
 Sometimes when you’re flying outbound with a tailwind, you may go very fast with little throttle, which can lead you to misjudge how much battery you’ll need for the return flight against the headwind.
+To better gauge your battery usage, perform a short test flight first.
+For example, if flying 1km out and then back uses less than 50% of your battery, you might be able to reach 2km max with a fully charged battery.

 Rather than pushing your limits from the start, take a gradual approach and fly a bit further each time.
-This allows you to better understand your drone’s capabilities in the given environment and minimizes the risk of losing your quad.
+This allows you to better understand your drone’s capabilities in the given environment.

 Maintain Line of Sight

 When flying long-range, it’s crucial to keep your drone within your line of sight.
-Obstacles can easily disrupt your video and radio signals.
+Obstacles can disrupt your video and radio signals.
 To maintain line of sight, keep your altitude in mind.
-Unless you’re experienced and know what you’re doing, avoid risky maneuvers like going to the other side of mountains or flying beneath the tree line.
+Avoid risky maneuvers like going to the other side of mountains or flying beneath the tree line.

 Before taking off, carefully inspect the environment for potential blind spots that could block your signals.
 Plan and simulate the flight path in your head, ensuring that your drone maintains line of sight throughout the flight.